justhonor/python-script/README.md

 # python-script
-This is python scripts that corresponds with the my-bash-shell .
+There are some  python scripts that similar to shell scripts which in my-bash-shell .